 Fabric Softener Can Cause Stiff Towels

 If you reduce the amount of detergent you use but your towels are still coming out stiff, there's a another possible culprit - fabric softener.
 As strange as it sounds, softeners alone can cause stiffness in towels.
-There is a simple cause found within most softeners: silicon.
+There is a simple cause found within most softeners: silicone.

 Silicone-based compounds that are included in fabric softeners are added as a way to make the towel fibers bind easier with the softener.
 Unfortunately, over time, softeners containing this element can actually make fabrics repel water.